The effect of load shedding on businesses in Durbanville - Cape Town

 8. Do you make it as easy as possible for customers to pay using their mobile phones?

-The prospect of continued load shedding continues to cast a dark veil (pun intended) on Cape Town’s economy.
+The prospect of continued load-shedding casts a dark veil (pun intended) on Cape Town’s economy.

 According to Brendon Williamson, chief sales officer at PayGate, A DPO Company:

 The value of online sales in South Africa was predicted to pass R14bn by the end of 2019 (approaching 2% of total sales).
-That is still a small base, but it means the potential growth is enormous, provided online retailers can deliver a great customer experience Read the reference article on Shopli.
+That is still a small base, but it means the potential growth is enormous, provided online retailers can deliver a great customer experience.

 Back to Blog